Welsh Folk Dance Society: Resurgence

 Since the founding of the Society, Welsh folk dancing in has had significant success in Wales and abroad.
 Workshops, lectures and courses arranged by the society typically have significant attendance.
 Dance events at Eisteddfod's also enjoy significant audience.

 The Welsh Folk Dance Society celebrated its 70th anniversary in Pembroke on June 15, 2019.
-Celebrations included traditional Welsh dancing by multiple groups across Wqles in traditional clothing near Cardigan castle.
+Celebrations included traditional Welsh dancing by multiple groups across Wales in traditional clothing near Cardigan castle.

 Publications

 The society has produced a number of published works including: